 - Postsecondary school administrator

-Employment opportunities for postsecondary teachers were expected to increase 13% between 2014 and 2024, as reported by the U.S. Bureau of Labor Statistics (BLS).
-This rate was faster than average compared to other occupations for that decade.
-The BLS notes that postsecondary teachers specializing in education earned mean annual wages of $68,200 as of 2015.
+Employment opportunities for postsecondary teachers were expected to increase 11% between 2018 and 2028, as reported by the U.S. Bureau of Labor Statistics (BLS).
+This rate was much faster than average compared to other occupations for that decade.
+The BLS notes that postsecondary teachers specializing in education earned mean annual wages of $74,560 as of 2019.

 Students wishing to broaden their career choices in education and academia should consider pursuing a Doctor of Education degree.
 The degree will be helpful in preparing students for managerial, administrative, and postsecondary roles in education.